arthur-plazanet/Unholy-Design-Tokens/src/tokens/3 - intent/README.md

 # Intent Tokens

-Intent tokens translate UI states like "success" or "danger" into consistent visual treatments using semantic tokens.
+Intent tokens translate UI states like "success" or "danger" (designer language) into consistent visual.

 This is the **developer-facing API** for stateful components.

+3 attributes:

 ## When to use intent tokens